smalcolmbrown/V3-Sprinter-Melzi_1_01/README.md

 You need to modify libuary file LiquidCrystal_I2C_ByVac.h to get the program to compile in Arduino 0023

 An already modified version can be downloaded from here.
 [LiquidCrystal_I2C](https://github.com/smalcolmbrown/LiquidCrystal_I2C)

+Since build 1.01.0105 yu will need to install the LiquidTWI2(https://github.com/lincomatic/LiquidTWI2) library

 **2016/12/19 Build 0100  Changes:**
 Added file **I2C_lcd.h** to contain the I2C lcd specific declarations.